Borough Briggs

-Borough Briggs is a football ground in Elgin, Moray, Scotland and is the most northerly football league stadium in Great Britain.
-This venue is the home ground of Elgin City who currently play in the Scottish League Two.
+Borough Briggs is a football ground in Elgin, Moray, Scotland.
+This venue is the home ground of Elgin City who currently play in Scottish League Two.
 Borough Briggs opened on 20 August 1921 when Inverness Citadel were the visitors in a Highland League fixture, which Elgin won 3–0.
 The first player to score at the ground was City centre-half Willie Raitt after 20 minutes of the first-half at the Lossie Green end, other scorers were Alf Mitchell and Charlie Taylor.
 The new ground replaced Elgin's temporary ground from 1919 to 1921 at Cooper Park.